5 Overarching Principles for Coping With Negative Emotions

-To recover from distress, you don't need to completely eliminate your negative emotions or your thought intrusions.
-Just improving them a little bit is often enough that you can carry on with your life.
-This process of carrying on with your life will help further lift you out of whatever difficulty you're experiencing.
+To recover from distress, you don't need to completely eliminate negative emotions or thought intrusions.
+Just improving them a little bit is often enough for you can carry on with your life.
+This process of carrying on will help further lift you out of whatever difficulty you're experiencing.

 Why?
 How?
-This effect is partly due to the fact that when you're getting on with your life you have fewer opportunities to do the behaviors mentioned in #1.
-It's also because when you expose yourself to life you're going to have a mixture of experiences, so getting on with life will provide some positive emotional experiences to help balance out the negatives.
+This effect is partly due to the fact that when you get on with your life, you have fewer opportunities to do the behaviors mentioned in #1, above.
+It's also because when you expose yourself to life, you're going to have a mixture of experiences, so getting on with life will provide some positive emotional experiences to help balance out the negative ones.

 4. There is a sweet spot between being excessively fearful of negative emotions versus not taking them seriously enough.

 Some people fear that difficult thoughts and emotions are going to lead to them completely losing control.
 Other people attempt to just ignore their emotions and don't ever actively seek to learn effective skills for coping with their thoughts and feelings.

 Paradoxically, sometimes it's the people who are most intensely fearful of negative emotions who are also the least likely/willing to take simple, effective actions (like the prior examples of trying a sudoku when you're ruminating or making a list of your ex partner's negative traits).